The near-critical planar FK-Ising model: Introduction

-How do we know about this self-organization?
-Similarly to dynamical percolation, there is a natural dynamics with the random-cluster model $\fk(p,q)$ as stationary distribution, called the heat-bath dynamics or Sweeny algorithm (see Definition~\ref{def.sweeny}): edges have independent exponential clocks, and when the clock of $e=\langle x,y\rangle$ rings, the state of $e$ is updated according to the $\fk(p,q)$ measure conditioned on the rest of the configuration $\omega$, of which the only relevant information is whether $x$ and $y$ are connected in $\omega\setminus\{e\}$.
+In standard percolation, the monotone coupling is just the asymmetric version of dynamical percolation, hence, on the way from $\omega_{p_c}$ to $\omega_{p_c+\Delta p}$, new edges arrive in a ``Poissonian'' way.
+Similarly to dynamical percolation, there is a natural dynamics with the random-cluster model $\fk(p,q)$ as stationary distribution, called the {\bf heat-bath dynamics} or Sweeny algorithm (see \cite{\FKsokal}, for instance): edges have independent exponential clocks, and when the clock of $e=\langle x,y\rangle$ rings, the state of $e$ is updated according to the $\fk(p,q)$ measure conditioned on the rest of the configuration $\omega$, of which the only relevant information is whether $x$ and $y$ are connected in $\omega\setminus\{e\}$.
 Now, in \cite{\DFKSL}, the analogue of the above-mentioned dynamical stability result of \cite{\DPSL} is proved for the critical FK-Ising model $\fk(p_c(2),2)$.
-Thus, if there was {\em any} monotone coupling of the near-critical $\fk(p,2)$ models in which new edges arrived in a Poissonian way similar to the heat bath dynamics, with clock rates and resampling probabilities bounded away from 0, then the same argument would apply, and near-critical stability would hold, proving (\ref{e.wrong}).
-Since this is not the case, the Poissonian picture can be ruled out:
+If there was {\em any} monotone coupling of the near-critical $\fk(p,2)$ models in which new edges arrived one-by-one, in a Markovian way, with clock rates and resampling probabilities bounded away from 0, then the same argument would apply, and near-critical stability would hold, proving (\ref{e.wrong}).
+Since this prediction is wrong, how can monotone couplings look like?
+We know of one such coupling, due to Grimmett \cite{\GrimmettCoupling}, which we will describe in detail in Section~\ref{s.NC}.
+This coupling is in fact Markovian in $p$, and given any two edges that are closed in the configuration $\omega_p$, their probabilities to be open in $\omega_{p+\Delta p}$ are comparable to each other.
+There is only one way how the above proof strategy of near-critical stability can break down for this coupling: there must be {\bf atoms in the measure of labels}, i.e., values of $p$ at which not just one edge appears but many, and these edges can ``arrange between each other'' where to arrive without violating Markovianity.
+This way, it becomes possible for the arriving edges to prefer ``strategic'' locations, creating and then opening new pivotals at large scales, thereby speeding up the dynamics compared to what could be guessed from the number of pivotals at criticality.
+In other words, near $p_c$, the arriving edges depend in a very sensitive way on the current configuration.
+This balance between the current configuration and the conditional law of the arriving edges is representative of a self-organized mechanism.

 \begin{phenomenon} The correlation length in FK-Ising is much smaller than what the intuition coming from standard percolation ($q=1$) would predict.
-In other words, as one raises the parameter $p$, the supercritical regime appears ``faster'' than what would be dictated simply by the number of pivotal edges at criticality: new edges arrive in a very non-uniform manner, and a striking {\bf self-organized near-criticality} appears. \end{phenomenon}
+As one raises the parameter $p$, the supercritical regime appears ``faster'' than what would be dictated simply by the number of pivotal edges at criticality: new edges arrive in a very non-uniform manner, and a {\bf self-organized near-criticality} appears. \end{phenomenon}